-This time of the year means different things to different people, but for us it's warm days of abundant sunshine, generally cool evenings, and dips in the mountain spring-fed pool.
+This time of the year means different things to different people, but for us it's hot days with abundant sunshine, generally cool evenings, walks with the woofs and dips in the mountain spring-fed pool.
 And it's also time to think about harvesting the first of several batches of basil in the next few days and making pesto.

-We've been using the recipe below for years, the major difference between it and traditional Italian pestos being the addition of broccoli, which adds a nutritious and tasty but subtle element while cutting some of the bitterness of the basil.
-(Meat eaters may want to go Tuscan and add a bit of prosciutto.)
+With minor tweaks, we've been using the recipe below for years, the major difference between it and traditional Italian pestos being the addition of broccoli, which adds a nutritious and tasty but subtle element while cutting some of the bitterness of the basil.
+(Meat eaters may want to go full Tuscan and add a bit of prosciutto.)

 20 PAWS RANCH BROCCOLI PESTO